 You will have to update the NIC template, inside the

-OpenNebula EC2 Query Service runs natively just on normal HTTP connections.
-If the extra security provided by SSL is needed, a proxy can be set up to handle the SSL connection that forwards the petition to the EC2 Query Service and takes back the answer to the client.
+The OpenNebula EC2 Query Service runs natively just on normal HTTP connections.
+If the extra security provided by SSL is needed, a proxy can be set up to handle the SSL connection that forwards the petition to the EC2 Query Service and returns the answer to the client.

 This set up needs:

 - A server certificate for the SSL connections

 - EC2Query Service configuration to accept petitions from the proxy